TYPE DESIGN INFORMATION PAGE last updated on Mon Nov 30 01:44:18 EST 2015

 Ascender sells these fonts: Accent, Amber, Amber Italic, Amelia, American Text, American Uncial Regular, April, Artcraft Pro, Avon, Balloon Bold, Balzac, Baucher Gothic, Bernhard Gothic Light, BoaScript, Cartoon, Chinat, Contemporary Brush, Cowgirl, Devinne, Digital, N 16, Erbar, Expressa, Fanfare, Florentine, Geshexport, Glasgow ExtraBold, Handel Gothic, Hastings, Hobo, Hobo Bold, Holly Script, Hudson, Koloss, LeAsterix, Nashville, Novel Gothic, Nueland, Nueland Inline, Opportunity, Pasadena Family, Philly Sport, Pretoria, Quartz, Reiner, Resonance, Souvenir Gothic, Stanza, Thor, Ticonderoga, Umbra, Viant, Woodcut, Zanzibar, Zola.
 [Google] [More] ⦿

-Typeoff is an Offenbach-based German type collective, est. 2004 by Daniel John Andrew Reynolds (b.
-1979, USA), who blogs happily and frequently.
+Typeoff was an Offenbach-based German type collective, est. 2004 by Daniel John Andrew Reynolds (b.
+1979, Baltimore, MD), who blogs happily and frequently.
 Dan grew up in various cities in the USA, received a BFA in graphic design from the Rhode Island School of Design (RISD) in 2002, and moved to Offenbach, Germany, in 2003 to study typography with Professor Fritz Friedl.
 Dan was an intern at Linotype, and is still affiliated with Linotype.
 In 2004, he founded Typeoff.de.
 In 2007 he moved to the University of Reading for graduate studies.
+Afterwards, he returned to Germany and is presently based in Berlin.

 Typefaces created by the collective include Argos, AT Stencil, Disco 3000, Ignaz Text, Ignaz Titling, India Gothic, Janus, Jeans, Pater Noster, Proportia, Sweet Pea, Teppic, Used to Love Her.
 The designers include the founder Dan Reynolds, and his collaborators David Borchers, Lara Glück, Till Hopstock, and Lukas Schneider.